Altronix/linq-network/docs/source/api/api_cpp/api_cpp_atx_net.rst

 Synopsis
 --------

-The Altronix AtxNet C++ binding is a header only wrapper around the atx_net API that provides a simple RAII interface to the C library.
+The Altronix AtxNet C++ binding is a header only wrapper around the linq_network API that provides a simple RAII interface to the C library.

 Members
 -------